thenry3/Hunt-Jobs/README.md

 # For the lazy unemployed ;)

+## Introduction

 Well, I realized something.
 I was too lazy to find my own internships and built my own tool for that.
 I was also looking for a personal project.
 So, why not help EVERYONE find a job or internship?!
-Lowkey this is useless because legit not THAT many people know how to use terminal and I mean there's indeed, but this is like a summary; you can view many job postings faster.
+Lowkey this is useless because legit not THAT many people know how to use terminal and I mean there's Indeed or Glassdoor, but this is like a summary; you can view many job postings faster.
 I'm currently working on a Graphical User Interface so that it can be used like an app!
 Great idea, am I right???!!!

+Man, I got way too bored this summer lmao

 ## Installation and Usage